matthewgrossman/dotfiles/README.md

 1. Turn off auto-brightness

 #### Alfred
-1. Enter the powerpack info
+1. Enter the powerpack info, search gdrive for "alfred"
 1. Point the settings at `gdrive://sync/alfred.kdbx`
 1. Change the theme
 1. Enable clipboard history

+#### Steermouse

 ## windows
 1. Open the `Microsoft Store` and get updates for `App Installer`, which will ensure we have `winget`